-Release of Information to the Armed Forces: Relative to information about the release of student directory information (HS students only) to the Armed Forces.
+Release of Information to the Armed Forces: Relative to information about the release of student directory information (HS students only) to the Armed Forces please refers to page xiii of this handbook.

 NO CHILD LEFT BEHIND

 In compliance with the requirements of the No Child Left Behind law, the Chattooga County School System provides this notification that you may request information regarding the professional qualifications of the teacher(s) serving your child.